MeltwaterArchive/storyplayer/modules/file/fromFile.md

 _fromFile()_ allows you to create unique names for temporary files.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FileDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromFile_.

 ## Behaviour And Return Codes